Praktyka-Zawodowa-2020/optical_graph_recognition/README.md

 This algorithm works with the server whose repository you can see [here](https://github.com/Praktyka-Zawodowa-2020/optical_graph_recognition_server).
 It can also be run from the command line.

-This algorithm was created as part of the professional practice 2020 at the Gdańsk University of Technology Its operation has been divided into 4 phases:
+This algorithm was created as part of the professional practice 2020 at the Gdańsk University of Technology.

+Its operation has been divided into 4 phases:
 1. Preprocessing
 2. Segmentation